• ASU-Silvaco Device TCAD Workshop: From Fundamentals to Applications

 Airport Transfer and Information

-The ASU Campus is conveniently located within a 10-minute drive to the Phoenix Skyharbor Airport using Taxicabs, Uber, or Lyft.
+The ASU Campus is conveniently located within a 10-minute drive to the Phoenix Sky Harbor Airport using Taxicabs, Uber, or Lyft.
 Access to the local hotels or ASU Campus is also possible through the free Airport Tram, to the 44th Street station.

 The Valley Metro light rail ride ($2.00) to Tempe and ASU Campus (eastbound Train) is about 15 minutes as well.
-Exit at (university Drive/ Rural Rd.
-ASU Campus, Get on #10018 and off at 10023)
+Exit at (University Drive/ Rural Rd.
+ASU Campus, Get on #10018 and off at 10023).

 Vice President of Worldwide Field Applications Engineering